Greyhound Racing UK Logo

 Patricias Hope, the 7/1 joint second favourite, seized the moment.
 Flying from the boxes, he led from the start and never looked back, winning in 28.55.
 For Jackson, who had previously trained 1965 Derby winner Chittering Clapton, it was another amazing achievement.
 A week later, Patricias Hope went unbeaten through the Welsh Derby at Cardiff and followed that up with a thrilling Scottish Derby win at Shawfield where Super Rory led and Patricia’s Hope had to dig deep to get back into the race.
 He secured the Triple Crown: victories in the English, Scottish, and Welsh Derbies, all in the same year.

-He was voted 1972 Greyhound of the Year, Patricias Hope was retired to stud later that year after a tough but triumphant season.
 Although initially believed to be retired for good, Patricias Hope was brought out of stud duties, having covered over 60 bitches, for another tilt at the English Derby in 1973.
 Now trained by Irishman John O’Connor, he returned to White City in May and quickly reminded the sport of his class by clocking the fastest qualifying time.

 Despite a tougher campaign with tight finishes and strong competition, Patricias Hope once again delivered on the biggest stage.
 The 1973 Derby Final was a dramatic affair, with the veteran dog holding off challenges from Softly and Say Little in a nail-biting half-length victory, finishing in 28.68.
 He became only the second greyhound in history to win back-to-back English Derby’s, joining the legendary Mick the Miller.